-Gone are the days when you had no choice but to sit in a dusty lecture theatre if you wanted to gain a degree.
+Gone are the days when you had no choice but to sit in a dusty lecture hall if you wanted to gain a degree.
 With each passing year, remote studying has become an increasingly viable option.
 Now, studying while traveling full-time and securing a good degree is feasible.
 With the right planning, tools, and tech anyone can do it.

 Tools to hone what you write